 Flow rate and pipe size Acceptable Solutions

-Building Code compliance document G12/AS1 sets out Acceptable Solution for flow rates and pipe sizes.
+Building Code Acceptable Solution G12/AS1 sets out flow rates and pipe sizes.
 Pipes must be sized to achieve flow rates set out in accordance with Table 3 (see table below), or the pipes must be sized in accordance with Table 4.

 When calculating pipe size, the speed of the water (velocity) moving through the pipes must not exceed 3.0 m/s.